Michael Valkanis: Managerial career

 After the resignation of Adelaide United manager John Kosmina on 28 January 2013, Valkanis was appointed caretaker manager of Adelaide United for the remainder of the A-League season.
-Under Valkanis, Adelaide United managed to finish the A-League season in 4th place, therefore qualifying for the A-League finals.
+Under Valkanis, Adelaide United managed to finish the A-League season in fourth place, therefore qualifying for the A-League finals.
 However, they were eliminated in the first round by Brisbane Roar.

 In May 2016, Valkanis left Adelaide United.

 In June 2016, Valkanis joined Melbourne City as the senior assistant coach to John van 't Schip.

 On 3 January 2017, after the resignation of Melbourne City manager John van't Schip, Valkanis was appointed manager of the club for the remainder of the season.

 On May 9, 2018, Dutch Eredivisie club PEC Zwolle announced Valkanis had been appointed assistant to manager John van't Schip on a one-year deal with a one-year option.

+On November 1, 2023, Ajax announced Valkanis had been appointed assistant to manager John van't Schip on a one-year deal with a one-year option.

+On July 8, 2024, Adana Demirspor announced Valkanis had been appointed as manager on a one-year deal with a one-year option.
+He was able to get 1 point in the first 6 weeks of the season with the narrow squad.
+On September 23, 2024, the club announced that they parted ways with Valkanis.

+After more than 7 years working in Europe, Valkanis returned to Australia to take over as head coach of Brisbane Roar for the 2025–26 A-League season.

 Personal life

 Valkanis is of Greek descent.
 He attended De La Salle College, Malvern.
+His family has hails from Giannitsa.